This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 3. Patio heaters

-4. Boris Johnson, most Tory MP's and the entire US Republican Congress
+4. Nigel Farage, most Reform MP's and the entire US Republican Congress

 5. Letting foreigners buy property